 Flexibility is increasingly important: In the always-on economy, you need to be able to change direction quickly when something doesn’t work.
 This also means you need to be constantly measuring your activities so you can tell when something isn’t working.
 Particularly for small businesses, the days of producing an annual strategy, setting and forgetting it, are long gone.

 So don’t throw out your old knowledge and techniques – they provide the foundation of your business success, and provide an interesting historical perspective.
-But get attuned to the new customer-centred principles of the digital age.
+But get attuned to the new customer-centered principles of the digital age.

 Dr. Ray Welling is Director of Digital Strategy & Communications for healthcare communications consultancy Vivacity Health.
 He also manages a small digital content agency and strategic consultancy, and lectures in marketing at Macquarie University.